KTTW: History

 On August 31, 1991, KTTM signed on, expanding coverage to cities including Huron and Mitchell.
 By this time, the station had turned the corner from what Elmen would recall as "a couple years of H-E-double-L" financially.
 The station moved to offices on West 11th Street in 1995, which it would occupy for 25 years.
 In 1997, Poppen resigned, citing differences with the majority stakeholders.
 After the digital television transition, in 2009, KTTW changed its branding from its former analog channel 17 to its digital physical channel of 7.

 On November 2, 2020, KTTW's non-license assets were purchased by Gray Television, owner of ABC affiliate KSFY-TV (channel 13) and NBC affiliate KDLT-TV (channel 46); Fox programming moved to KDLT on digital subchannel 46.2.
 Cozi TV, which was also carried on KTTW, moved to subchannel 46.4.
 KTTW and KTTM's main channels began carrying This TV.
 Independent also sold five translators of KTTW, at Aberdeen, Brookings, Pierre, Watertown, and Worthington, Minnesota, to Gray for $1.
 (Note: KTTW had a sixth translator, K44ME-D in Lowry.
 That translator closed on January 31, 2019, when the Five County TV Translator District that operated it ceased operations.)
 According to a local business publication, Independent Communications was exiting television altogether and intended to sell or donate KTTW "to a nonprofit entity in the near future".
-On February 10, 2021, it was announced that Marion, Illinois–based Tri-State Christian Television would acquire the license assets of KTTW/KTTM for $850,000.
+On February 10, 2021, it was announced that Marion, Illinois–based Total Christian Television would acquire the license assets of KTTW/KTTM for $850,000.
 The transaction was completed on December 21; the stations switched to TCT programming the next day.